 The opioids of Alzheimer’s research: Lifestyles and risk factors

 If one germ is responsible for AD, as I believe, the vast monies being spent researching Alzheimer’s patients’ “lifestyles” and “risk factors” will provide interesting but not crucial information.
 No result of such studies can guarantee you will or won’t get AD.
-These studies are, in a sense, opioids to soothe the public demand that “something” be done about AD.
+These studies are, in a sense, opioids and tranquilizers to soothe the public demand that “something” be done about AD.